flamsanct/flamsanct.github.io/org/README.md

 3. **Community activity** represents the collective actions of all participants in the ecosystem and where the most value creation happens.
 Funding from in-game and market activity is invested into developing the game, DAO, educational resources, and any other community assets.

 One way our Chief Economist [0xHeimdall](https://twitter.com/HDaxos) likes to think of the DAO treasury is as a type of economic flywheel that is able to frictionlessly capture a portion of the value spun off of the various activity motors for long term storage.
 This long term store of value provides real backing to the floor price of game assets (NFTs) and bolsters overall economic stability of the ecosystem.
-So long as the the greater world loop is firing on all cylinders, this economic flywheel could theoretically keep accelerating as the value of the overall ecosystem increases.
+So long as the greater world loop is firing on all cylinders, this economic flywheel could theoretically keep accelerating as the value of the overall ecosystem increases.

 ## The Contributor Loop